AishwaryaHB/teaching/README.md

 ### Teaching and Mentoring Experience

 I've been lucky to have had the opportunity to teach, mentor, and work with a number of smart and motivated students.
-Quite a few of these opporunities presented themselves as TAships that I've held over the years while others have come in the form of collaborations that I've had with fellow students conducting research in the <a href="http://dyerlab.gatech.edu/" target="_blank">NerDS lab</a>.
+Quite a few of these opportunities presented themselves as TAships that I've held over the years while others have come in the form of collaborations that I've had with fellow students.

 ### Teaching Assistant
 #### Semester-long courses: